scivision/scan-wifi-python/README.md

 # mozilla-location-python
-Uses nmcli in a short, simple Mozilla Location Services with Wifi from Python.
-Extensible.
+Uses nmcli on Linux in a short, simple Mozilla Location Services with Wifi from Python.
+Goal was to be as simple as possible.
+Works with Python 2.7 and 3.

 ## prereqs
+Linux system with NetworkManager (e.g. Ubuntu, Raspberry Pi, etc.).

     pip install pandas requests